chenboran/firesight-wiki-clone/op-calcHist.md

 The input color image is the result of a [threshold](op threshold) pipeline &rarr; <br>
 <img src="https://raw.githubusercontent.com/firepick1/FireSight/master/img/threshold64-color.png">

-The **calcHist** model demonstrates that the threshold operation concentrated all pixel values for each channel into either 0 or 255:
+The resulting **calcHist** model demonstrates that the threshold operation concentrated all pixel values for each channel into either 0 or 255:
 <pre>{
   "FireSight":{"version":"0.8.5","url":"https://github.com/firepick1/FireSight"},
   "s1":{